And as always, meeting and surpassing all audience expectations.

 And if they haven't learned the lesson, then the international community has to tell them how to learn that lesson.

-This is from the guy who twice a week threatens to blow Israel off the map, and about once a month to attack us.
+This is from the guy who twice a week threatens to blow Israel off the map and about once a month to attack us.

 The next question from Zremsky.

-It would be prompt uh an American reporter to ask, do you plan on running for real?
+Well, here in the U.S., we have very long presidential campaigns that would prompt an American reporter to ask, do you plan on running for re-election?

 You plan on running for re-election.